The date format used on the monthly report is as follows:

 You must enter the hours actually paid on your monthly report at all times.
 When you make adjustments, you will have to report them in the adjustment column of your monthly report.

-For each employee, you must enter the premium number (1 to 10), the week ending date and the amount paid for this premium, for this week, in the supplementary wages column in the premiums section (07).
+For each employee, you must enter the premium number (1 to 10), the week ending date and the amount paid weekly for this premium, in the supplementary wages section, P1 to P10.

-You must enter the 25 hours worked at the hourly rate of $14.75 in the regular wages column of the monthly report on the firt line of the concerned week and the 15 hours at the hourly rate of $16.00 on the second line of the concerned week in the same column.
+You must enter the 25 hours worked at the hourly rate of $18.04 in the regular wages section of the monthly report on the first line of the concerned week and the 15 hours at the hourly rate of $19.00 on a different line of the concerned week in the same section.

 You likely forgot to report this employee’s termination of employment or it was reported under the wrong heading.
 As soon as a date of termination of employment is reported for an employee, the employee in question is deleted from your pre-printed reports.
 There is, however, a waiting period between the reception and processing of your monthly report.